grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 With a list of contacts from the deck boss and a few more passing words of thanks, they cleared out.
 Hemi and Shakes returned down the docking bay in the direction they had initially come from to start talking to vendors about refueling and repairs.
 Percy went the other way, up off the docking bay.

 [//]: # (----- invisible character break)

 [//]: # (### Percy walks up the exchange floor: description)

-[//]: # (----- EDITED TO HERE -----)

-The welded steel plating of the docking bay tube extended 10 meters or so beyond the dock office which marked the close end of the docking bay, where it was set against the sea mount.
+The welded steel plating of the docking bay tube extended 10 meters or so beyond the dock office and marked the end of the docking bay, where was set into the sea mount.
 Just beyond the dock office the tube angled upwards, and Percy had to walk up a steep ramp.
 Then the tube narrowed to five or six meters wide, and passed through a thick bulkhead with a large watertight door that could be closed by massive hydraulics.
 Most underwater docks had some kind of system like this.
 Small leaks on the docks could be repaired while pumps moved the water out.
 But if a something major happened -- say a docked submarine ripped away leaving a giant hole in the dock -- this door could be closed, divers would go in and make repairs, and they could then blow the water out of the dock with a high pressure system.
 Of course, that wouldn't save anyone trapped on the other side of the door when it closed, or keep any open cargo holds in docked subs from flooding.
 These underwater docks were in fact incredibly dangerous, and the stories of failures -- more of them than anyone would care to admit -- were the stuff of submariner's nightmares.
 The repressed fear of a dock failure was an odd sense for a seagoing person, since traditionally ports were associated with safety for ships.

 A little further up the ramp from the watertight bulkhead, the steel plating ended where it was bolted and sealed into the raw rock of the seamount.
 The space widened here.
 This whole part of the depot was hollowed out of the underground stone and the walls were left as raw, cut rock.
 In places the lines of drill holes could still be seen where explosives had been placed to more quickly open spaces for the chamber during its construction.
 This was all pretty unusual and expensive.
 Most depots with an underwater dock kept the underground construction to a minimum and moved as much of the operation to the surface as was practical.
-Percy guessed there must be some discreet Authority funding behind this place.
+Percy guessed there must be the discreet funding of some Authority behind this place.

-The upward slope became far less dramatic, just a slight upward ramp.
+The upward slope became far less dramatic, just a slight ramp.
 But the ramp was maintained for an obvious reason: few underground spaces were totally dry and this one was not an exception.
 The ramp slowly drained a fetid and oily moisture down the middle of the open space of the upper parts of the depot.
-And the water carried along with it the accumulated grime of a working floor of industrial and commercial projects: metal shavings, coffee grounds, oils and solvents, and random bits of floating garbage.
-It was all collected in a sluice-way covered by choked and rusting grating that was supposed to keep any of this stuff from running further down to the docking bay.
+And the water carried along with it the accumulated grime of a working floor of industrial and commercial projects: metal shavings, coffee grounds, oils and solvents, random bits of floating garbage, and of course urine.
+It was all collected in a sluice-way covered by a choked and rusting grating that was supposed to keep any of this stuff from running further down to the docking bay.

 The wet grit ground under the hard soles of Captain Percy's boots as she made her way up the length of the merchant exchange floor, stepping around the places where oil or garbage had pooled on the uneven rock of the ground.

 The main hall was lit by bright bars of harsh light overhead, which illuminated the center of the space fairly well.
-The center of the entire length of the hall was being used for the activities that required the most space: stacks of wooden crates containing cargo that was being actively exchanged, repairs on large metal machines that were in some places slung from the ceiling by heavy chain run through blocks, and the parked heavy equipment used to move all this tonnage up and down the space.
+The center of the entire length of the hall was being used for the activities that required the most space: stacks of wooden crates containing cargo that was being actively exchanged, repairs on large metal machines that were in some places slung from the ceiling by heavy chain, and the parked heavy equipment used to move all this tonnage up and down the space.

 The lighting did not do much to illuminate the deeper sides of the space.
 Back in those corners were shadows created by smaller stacks of crates, punctuated by the occasional table set up by a trader and lit by a lamp.
 In some places there were alcoves carved back into the rock for a more formal shop space.

-There was a fairly loud wash of sound: the snap of arc welders liquefying bits of metal, traders negotiating the value of crates and where they would be moved from or to, and the clinking of chains rolling through blocks, straining to lift the mass of some metal object.
-There was also the inevitable and unintelligible shout of panic as some other massive metal object suddenly moved in a way it was not supposed to.
+There was a fairly loud wash of sound: the snap of arc welders liquefying bits of metal, traders negotiating the value of crates, and where they would be moved from or to.
+And the clinking of chains as they strained on wheels to lift masses of weighty metal object.
+There was also the inevitable and unintelligible shout of panic as some other heavy object suddenly moved in a way it was not supposed to.
 Her nostrils were assaulted by the smells of sweat, tobacco smoke, oil, and sharp ozone.

 About a third of the way up the hall, her eye was caught by one of the bigger shops cut back into the wall.
 It was better lit than most, and the proprietor had taken the time to crack open a number of the crates stacked up in the shop and create an arrangement of some of the more attractive goods.

+[//]: # (----- EDITED TO HERE -----)

 [//]: # (### In the hardware store; Percy meets Trinity)